Vikaslh/leetcode-helper/README.md

-# 💬 LeetCode Gemini Chat Assistant Extension
+# 💬 LeetCode  Chat Assistant Extension

-A Chrome Extension that adds an AI-powered chat assistant to [LeetCode](https://leetcode.com/problems/*) to help you understand and solve coding problems using Google Gemini API.
+A Chrome Extension that adds an AI-powered chat assistant to [LeetCode](https://leetcode.com/problems/*) to help you understand and solve coding problems using Google Gemini API/OPEN AI.

 Built with **React + TypeScript + TailwindCSS + Vite + Manifest V3**.